mitfotola/backend-jasmine/README.md

 - Add caching for popular list filters.

 ## AI Usage Log
-- Project scaffolding and file generation were AI-assisted.
+- Project scaffolding and route structure were AI-assisted.
-- API structure, seed dataset, and README content were AI-assisted.
+- The API client, URL-state controls, and UI components were AI-assisted.
-- Manual review and final verification are still expected before shipping.
+# Copilot - Clude